jklaiho/PullToRefresh/README.markdown

   * `-scrollViewDidScroll:`
   * `-scrollViewDidEndDragging:`

-6. Implement the actual refresh functionality by overriding the `-refresh:` method.
+6. Implement the actual refresh functionality by overriding the `-refresh` method.

 7. (optional) Customize the refresh arrow by using a different arrow.png file (try and keep the same image file dimensions).
-Customize the strings shown in the pulled-down view by overriding `-setupStrings:`
+Customize the strings shown in the pulled-down view by overriding `-setupStrings`

 Enjoy!